 The Playmaker doesn’t have this problem.

-GPS trackers that you wear over your chest or around your wrist are also not capable of giving you any information about:
+GPS trackers that you wear over your chest or around your wrist are also not capable of giving you any information about the following:

 - What your feet are doing